Parking Near the Chicago Marathon: Your 2022 Guide to Race Parking, Tips + More

-Searching for Chicago Marathon parking?
+Searching for parking near the Chicago Marathon?
 We’ve got you covered!

-The 2017 Chicago Marathon is coming up on Sunday, October 8.
-About 45,000 runners from all 50 states and more than 100 countries will run 26.2-miles through 29 Chicago neighborhoods.
+The 2022 Chicago Marathon is coming up on Sunday, October 9.
+The Marathon is anticipating over 40,000 runners will run 26.2-miles through 29 Chicago neighborhoods this year.

 Check out our spectators’ guide for everything you need to know!

-If you’re looking for Chicago Marathon parking, use SpotHero to reserve your spot in advance.
-Check out the Chicago Marathon parking page to compare locations and prices.
+If you’re looking for parking near the Chicago Marathon start line or along the race route, use SpotHero to reserve your spot in advance.
+Check out the SpotHero marathon parking page to compare locations and prices.
 You can also download the SpotHero app for iPhone or Android.

 General spectators will not have access to the start/finish area in Grant Park.
 But there are a number of locations along the route where you can see the runners up close.
 Here are the top six: